What's nearby

 1 Explore Leitrim by boat

 Hailed as Ireland’s Lake District, the best way to see County Leitrim is from the water.
-Put on your skipper’s hat and hire a Carrickcraft or Emerald Star cruiser from Carrick-on-Shannon to cruise along the scenic Shannon and Erne waterways.
+Put on your skipper’s hat and hire a Carrickcraft or Emerald Star cruiser from Carrick-on-Shannon to cruise along the scenic River Shannon and Erne waterways.
 Or sit back and let someone else do the hard work with a Moon River or Rose of Innisfree boat tour.

 2Discover the Cavan and Leitrim Railway